Soccer-World Cup 2022: which teams are out of FIFA tournament? | Sports-Games

 Soccer-World Cup 2022: which teams are out of FIFA tournament?

-They ended their campaign without a point after a 2-0 defeat to the Netherlands in their final group stage match.
-ECUADOR * Ecuador came agonisingly close to reaching the last 16 and matching their previous best showing in 2006, but were eliminated after a 2-1 defeat to African champions Senegal.
-IRAN * Despite being beaten 6-2 by England in their Group B opener, Iran's 2-0 victory over Wales had given them a glimmer of hope for a history-making march to the last 16. * However, a 1-0 defeat to the United States knocked them out of the competition.

-With the World Cup in Qatar nearing its knockout phase, here is an overview of the teams that have been eliminated from the tournament, which ends on Dec.
+With the World Cup in Qatar having entered its knockout phase, here is an overview of the teams that have been eliminated from the tournament, which ends on Dec.
 18. WHAT IS THE FORMAT FOR THE GROUP STAGE?

 * A round-robin format with each of the 32 teams playing three matches in groups of four.
 Teams get three points for a win and one for a draw. * The top two in each group advance to the last 16, where the knockout stage begins on Dec.
 3, with one-off matches that can go to extra time and then penalties if necessary to decide a winner.

-WHICH TEAMS HAVE QUALIFIED FOR THE KNOCKOUT STAGE? * Group A: The Netherlands and Senegal
+WHICH TEAMS HAVE QUALIFIED FOR THE ROUND OF 16? * Group A: The Netherlands and Senegal

 * Group B: England and the United States * Group C: Argentina and Poland